Economy of Romania: Physical infrastructure

 Bucharest is the only city in Romania which has an underground railway system, comprising both the Bucharest Metro and the light rail system managed by Regia Autonomă de Transport București.
 Although construction was planned to begin in 1941, due to geo-political factors, the Bucharest Metro was only opened in 1979.
 The Bucharest Metro system is 80.1 km long and has 64 stations.
 The Bucharest Metro has five lines (M1, M2, M3, M4, and M5).
 The newest metro line, M5, was opened in 2020.
 A sixth metro line, M6 line, is currently under construction.
 A second metro system, the Cluj-Napoca Metro, is under construction.

 Sectors of the economy

 In 2022, the sector with the highest number of companies registered in Romania is Services with 351,621 companies followed by Retail Trade with 239,404 companies.

 Gas and natural resources

 Romania has become a natural gas exporter.
-Romanian Scientist, Lazar Edeleanu, had managed, for the first time in the world, to refine oil based products with sulphur dioxide, in other words separation from the oil of some hydrocarbon groups, without their chemical alteration.
+Romanian Scientist, Lazăr Edeleanu, had managed in 1908, for the first time in the world, to refine oil based products with sulphur dioxide, in other words separation from the oil of some hydrocarbon groups, without their chemical alteration.